Gori/air/docs/questions-and-results.md

 ### Report Input (what is analyzed)
 - The backend queries `question_instances` for the company with non-null `answers` and joins `questions` (id, text, dimension) and `users` (full_name, email) for context.
-- It then filters to include only rows where `questions` is present:
+- It then filters to include only rows where `questions` is present and excludes dimensions starting with `usage_` from AI scoring input:
-  - This means only base question answers are analyzed.
+  - Only base question answers are analyzed.
   - AI-generated follow-up answers (which have `question_id = null`) are excluded by design.
+  - The six usage-matrix questions are aggregated into a `usageSummary` (counts per selection per subcategory) and attached to the API response; they do not affect the 13 scored dimensions.

 Implementation references:
 - Selection and transform in `src/app/api/ai/generateReport/route.ts` (see the `responses` query and subsequent `.filter(r => r.questions && r.answers?.[0]?.answer_text)`).